sirhodess/little-syntax/README.md

 # Little Syntax

-Little Syntax is an educational interpreter designed to help younger learners bridge the gap between block-based coding and text-based programming languages like Python and JavaScript.
+Little Syntax is a beginner-friendly programming language and interpreter built for a future gamified learning platform.
+The project teaches core programming concepts through simple syntax, readable errors, and quest-style coding challenges.

 ## Features